visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 :ref:`Session Files <Session files>`
 """"""""""""""""""""""""""""""""""""
 * Location and file name(s): User is prompted with a file browser to select the name and location of these files.
-The ``-sessionfile`` command-line :ref:`startup option <StartupOptions>` can be used to select a session file to open at startup.
 * Purpose: :ref:`Session files <Session files>` are used to save and restore the entire state of a VisIt_ session.
 * Written: On demand when user selects :menuselection:`File --> Save session...`
-* Read: On demand when user selects :menuselection:`File --> Restor session...`
+* Read: On demand when user selects :menuselection:`File --> Restor session...` or when the ``-sessionfile`` command-line :ref:`startup option <StartupOptions>` is used to specify a session file to open at startup.
 * Format: ASCII `XML <https://en.wikipedia.org/wiki/XML>`_.

 :ref:`Save Window Files <saving_viz_window>`